 Do not take any calcium or iron supplements on the day of the exam.
 Your appointment should not be booked within one week of having a contrast or radioactive exam or within two weeks of having an X-ray exam that involves contrast agents or a nuclear medicine exam.

-How is a BMD performed?
+How is a Bone Mineral Density (BMD) performed?

 During a BMD test, you will be asked to lie on your back on a soft table.
 The densitometer will then measure the amount of mineral per square centimeter in your bones in order to assess your risk for osteoporosis and fractures.
 This test generally takes between 15 to 20 minutes and is completely painless.